 This appeal involves a challenge to the validity of certain pension plans adopted by the City of Sharon for the benefit of retiring police and firemen.
 Four cases were consolidated on this appeal, and, although each must ultimately be considered on its own particular factual configuration, all raise the same basic issue upon which the resolution of the other issues involved depends: were the ordinances establishing the pension plans in conformity with their enabling statutes?

 Since it is beyond dispute that a municipality has no power to enact ordinances except as authorized by the Legislature, and that any ordinance not in conformity with its enabling statute is void, Allentown School Dist.
 Mercantile Tax Case, 370 Pa.
-161, 87 A.2d 480 (1952); Genkinger v.
+161, 87 A. 2d 480 (1952); Genkinger v.
 New Castle, 368 Pa.
-547, 84 A.2d 303 (1951); Murray v.
+547, 84 A. 2d 303 (1951); Murray v.
 Philadelphia, 364 Pa.
-157, 71 A.2d 280 (1950); Kline v.
+157, 71 A. 2d 280 (1950); Kline v.
 Harrisburg, 362 Pa.
-438, 68 A.2d 182 (1949), it is clear that if the challenged ordinances are determined not to conform in any material respect with their enabling legislation, they must be declared invalid.
+438, 68 A. 2d 182 (1949), it is clear that if the challenged ordinances are determined not to conform in any material respect with their enabling legislation, they must be declared invalid.
 Cf. Allentown School Dist.
 Mercantile Tax Case, supra.

-Under the city's plans,[4] a monthly deduction is made from the wages of each participating member and credited, along with a contribution from the city, to an individual account maintained for that person.
-Although the funds are treated as one for investment purposes during the period of a member's employment, upon retirement, that portion of the fund attributable to the retiree is removed from the fund and a new, segregated account established.
+Under the city‘s plans,4 a monthly deduction is made from the wages of each participating member and credited, along with a contribution from the city, to an individual account maintained for that person.
+Although the funds are treated as one for investment purposes during the period of a member‘s employment, upon retirement, that portion of the fund attributable to the retiree is removed from the fund and a new, segregated account established.
 From that point, the retiree no longer shares in the income received by the general fund.

 The retiring member selects an amount which he desires to receive monthly from his account, with the limitation that the amount chosen may be no less than $50 nor more than one-half his salary at retirement.
-If these monthly payments exhaust his account during his lifetime, no further benefits under the plans can be *635 received.
-If a member dies, either before retirement or before exhausting his account, the amount remaining therein is paid in a lump sum to his widow, minor children or estate.[5]
+If these monthly payments exhaust his account during his lifetime, no further benefits under the plans can be

 No extended discussion is required to demonstrate the weakness of this plan.
-The system of delayed compensation as contemplated by the Legislature is designed "to aid employees who have served a long period of time in public employment and have reached an age where through decreased earning power because of impairment of mental or bodily vigor, they are compelled to separate themselves from active service."
+The system of delayed compensation as contemplated by the Legislature is designed “to aid employees who have served a long period of time in public employment and have reached an age where through decreased earning power because of impairment of mental or bodily vigor, they are compelled to separate themselves from active service.”
 Retirement Board v.
 McGovern, 316 Pa.
-161, 164, 174 A. 400, 402 (1934).
+161, 164, 174 Atl.
+400, 402 (1934).
 The plans adopted by the City of Sharon would abandon the retiree during the very period when assistance was most needed and clearly intended by the Legislature to be forthcoming.
 In the absence of a provision for lifetime benefits for the retiree, we are unable to conclude that the plans here adopted conform to the legislative intent as embodied in the enabling acts.

-Moreover, the limitation upon the benefits to which the retiree is entitled is so interrelated to the other features of the plans, such as permitting the retiree to select the amount of his retirement pay, and the payment of the balance of a retiree's segregated account to his family upon his death, that we are unable to do other than hold that both ordinances are invalid in their entirety.[6]
+Moreover, the limitation upon the benefits to which the retiree is entitled is so interrelated to the other features of the plans, such as permitting the retiree to select the amount of his retirement pay, and the payment of the balance of a retiree‘s segregated account to his family upon his death, that we are unable to do other than hold that both ordinances are invalid in their entirety.6

 I